 Whether you’re exploring faith, trying to meet new people, looking to build a firm foundation or looking to be formed in the way of Christ, we want to equip you to take your unique next step and grow deeper in your relationship with Jesus.
 So what are you waiting for?
 Let’s get walking!

 Our Summer Alpha Course will meet virtually once a week for 9 weeks.
 Each meeting will involve a short message that highlights different aspects of Christian faith.
 The message will be followed by a discussion in a small group setting where everyone is welcome to dialogue and ask questions.
 The talks are designed to encourage, debate, and explore the basics of the faith in a friendly, honest, and informal environment.
 Frequently asked questions are: Is there a God?
 Why am I here?
 What about other religions?
 What is my purpose?

-Our Summer Alpha Course will begin Tuesday, June 16th via Zoom.
+Our Fall Alpha Course will begin Tuesday, October 6th via Zoom.
 We can’t wait to explore with you!